canonical/ubuntu-packaging-guide/ubuntu-packaging-guide/auto-pkg-test.rst

 The `README.running-tests <running_tests_local_>`_
-(`online version <DEP8_>`_) documentation explains all available testbeds (schroot, LXC, QEMU, etc.) and the most common scenarios how to run your tests with ``adt-run``, e. g. with locally built binaries, locally modified tests, etc.
+(`online version <DEP8_>`_) documentation explains all available testbeds (schroot, LXD, QEMU, etc.) and the most common scenarios how to run your tests with ``autopkgtest``, e. g. with locally built binaries, locally modified tests, etc.

 The Ubuntu CI system uses the QEMU runner and runs the tests from the packages